Academic Publications |

 - 3rd Annual Colloquium on Animal Welfare, Human Rights, Rights of Nature, and Human-wildlife Coexistence, School of Law, North-West University, South Africa.
 September 15-17, 2025

-- International Society for Environmental Ethics (ISEE), American Philosophical Association (APA), Central Division - Denver, CO.
+- International Society for Environmental Ethics (ISEE), American Philosophical Association (APA), Central Division, Denver, CO.
 February 2023

 "Indigenous American Art and Its Interpretation"

 American Society for Aesthetics (ASA), Rocky Mountain Division, Santa Fe, New Mexico.
-July 12th-14th, 2025 [withdrawn due to travel to South Africa]
+July 12th-14th, 2025 [withdrawn due to relocation to South Africa]

 Board of Directors and Staff Meeting